ani-per/storyboarder/README.md

 > [!IMPORTANT]
 > Storyboarder can handle fully-visual tournaments.
 Just configure `hybrid = True` and create a set of empty packet files in `set_dir` to act as the "written" files.

-> [!IMPORTANT]
-> The hybrid packets are generated to interface with [Oligodendrocytes](https://github.com/hftf/oligodendrocytes).
-They have not been tested with [MODAQ](https://github.com/alopezlago/MODAQ), although the anticipation is that they will function properly.

 > [!WARNING]
 > Storyboarder performs a first run of formatting on each answerline.
 However, once Storyboarder has been run, you should go through each visual answerline and format it as per [style guides](https://minkowski.space/quizbowl/manuals/style/), as there will likely be errors.
 Hence, it is recommended (but not required) to make sure that the answerlines for the written portion of a hybrid set are verified and proofreaded before running Storyboarder.